 Other factors: The admission essay, involvement/service to the community, and letters of recommendation are also considered.
 For more information, contact your local admission counselor.
 Click here to find your Freshman Admission Counselor.

 Students with prior college work, and no Bachelor's degree, who are not working toward a degree at Texas State may be considered for admission as a special student.
-Applicants must submit the Transfer, Transient, and Former student admission application (and select non-degree seeking), the special student approval form, and the non-refundable application fee of $75 by the required deadline.
+Applicants must submit the Transient student admission application (and select non-degree seeking), the special student approval form, and the non-refundable application fee of $75 by the required deadline.
 To qualify, students must either:

 Students are limited to a total of 24 semester hours under the special student designation and must reapply each semester.
 Work earned as a special student will be applied toward a degree only after the student has reapplied and has met general admission requirements.
 Courses completed as a special student will not be considered in the general admission decision.
 Students admitted under this option are not eligible for Financial Aid.
 For more information, contact Jodi Torrez, Assistant Director, email@example.com.